rudahee/ddd_hexa-test/README.md

    cd ddd_hexa-test
    ```

-3. Build the project using Maven:
+3. Build the project using Maven (or using IDE GUI):
    ```
    mvn clean install
    ```